FOODLAB@LIGHTCITY PRESENTED BY

 Acclaimed culinary thinkers and chefs explore the world of food – how it’s grown, accessed, eaten and innovated.
 And how our attitudes toward what we eat may change the trajectory of society.
 Woodberry Kitchen is providing a wholesome, local, sustainable and delicious lunch to attendees for the same cost it takes to produce the average school cafeteria lunch.

-Welcome Remarks – The Power Of Food
+The Power Of Food

-Ft.
-Rev. Dr. Heber Brown III, Senior Pastor of Pleasant Hope Baptist Church & Team Leader of Baltimore United for Change
+Featuring Rev. Dr. Heber Brown III, Senior Pastor of Pleasant Hope Baptist Church & Team Leader of Baltimore United for Change

 Food Fairness In Urban America: Building Intentional Equality In Our Food System